Protecting Android Point-of-Sale (PoS) Devices with 42Gears UEM

 As these attacks may happen in three stages - infiltration, data capture and exfiltration, 42Gears follows security measures at all these stages.
 To prevent threats from entering the environment, admins can set up policies in 42Gears UEM, such as block all new applications from installing and only allow app installation via UEM.
 This helps prevent installation of malicious apps right at the first level.

 The next level is data capture, where attackers somehow manage to install the app and try to run an application to capture data.
 In 42Gears UEM, admin can set up kiosk policies that prevent anyone from accessing and launching any unauthorized apps on device.
 If it doesn’t run, it can’t capture the data.
 For an additional layer of security, we have Mobile Threat Defense (MTD) scanning, which keeps scanning devices to detect threats and send alerts to admins for remedial actions.
-We have partnered with Pradeo to provide enterprises full-fledged data security.
+42Gears SureMDM now has MTD features to ensure data security.

 At last, we also have Firewall policy against exfiltration.
 42Gears uses application level firewall that ensures only authorized data can go out from the PoS endpoint.
 The firewall defines which apps on PoS systems can communicate on the network and what they can communicate with.

 It is difficult for I&O pros to track the numerous PoS devices that are installed and operated everywhere in enterprises.
 They can be stolen by employees or outsiders.
 As these devices hold customers’ personal information, the physical security of these devices is very important.
 By stealing these devices, attackers may get the admin credentials or be able to access the data saved in the device.